tranthuyquynh122-cyber/Sales-Performance-Dashboard/README.md

 Sales increased from ~$2.3M to ~$4.3M over the period,  while profit remained volatile and did not follow the same growth pattern.

 #### Interpretation
-Revenue growth is primarily driven by **increasing sales volume rather than margin improvement**.
-This indicates that higher sales do not consistently translate into higher profitability.
+Revenue growth appears to be volume-driven rather than margin-driven, suggesting that the business may face scalability limitations if cost and pricing structures are not optimized.

 #### Recommendation
-- Track **profit margin alongside revenue growth** to assess performance quality
+- Implement margin-based performance tracking at product and market levels to ensure that revenue growth translates into sustainable profitability.
 - Review **pricing, discounting, and cost structure**
 - Shift focus from **volume growth → profit efficiency**